Pat Monahan: Other projects

 In 2001, Monahan appeared on the Celebrity Top of the Charts Edition of ABC's hit TV game show Who Wants to Be a Millionaire, winning $US125,000 for Camp Ronald McDonald.

 Monahan is the voice of Driver Dan in the children's show Driver Dan's Story Train, which debuted on Sprout on November 1, 2010.
 In early 2013, Monahan played the role of Neil Redding in a Season 3 episode of CBS's Hawaii Five-0, titled "Paʻani" ("The Game"), which aired on February 18, 2013.
 In 2009, Monahan appeared in episode eleven of the sixth season of CSI: NY, alongside Kim Kardashian.
 As of March 20, 2018, he is featured as a guest singer in the Broadway musical Rocktopia.

 Monahan made an appearance singing his hit song from 2009, "Hey Soul Sister", as well as a new Train song "Mai Tais" Feat.
 Skylar Grey on Season 2, Episode 8 "He Came By Night" of CBS's Magnum PI, which aired on November 15, 2019.
 Monahan has also appeared on musical mystery game show I Can See Your Voice as a guest panelist.

 In 2021, Monahan starred in Christmas In Tahoe, a Hallmark Channel film based on Train's album of the same name, and was also executive producer for the movie.

 Personal life

 Monahan has been married twice.
 He met his first wife, teacher Ginean Rapp, at a bar called Sherlock's when he was playing in a cover band called Rogues Gallery.
 They married in August 1990 and have two children together: Patrick and Emelia.
 During their marriage, they lived in Fairview Township, Erie County, Pennsylvania; and Petaluma, California.
 Monahan and Rapp divorced in 2006.

-Monahan met his second wife, Amber Peterson on May 14, 2004.
+Monahan met his second wife, Amber Peterson, on May 14, 2004.
+Monahan and Peterson married in 2007.
 They have two children together: Autumn and Rock Richard.
 They reside in Issaquah, Washington.
+During the 2026 Train tour, Monahan's son Rock joined him on stage performing.